 – Holders of non Philippine passports registered as Alien immigrants in the Philippines

 – To Determine if you require a visa to travel to Greece, please click here.

 - COMPLETED SELF CHECK LIST

-- APPLICATION FORM (One duly filled typewritten application, you can click here for the link)
+- APPLICATION FORM (One duly filled typewritten application)

-- PHOTO (One recent size passport sized photo with white background pasted on the application form – sample sizes are shown here)
+- PHOTO (One recent size passport sized photo with white background pasted on the application form)

 - PASSPORT (with a remaining validity of 6 months after the starting date of the travel, at least 2 adjacent free pages and no existing valid Schengen visas)